 the Executive Committee, per Article VII.

-2. The Academy President will serve as the additional Academy DelegateThe additional Academy Delegate will be an elected representative;serving as Academy Chief Delegate if the elected Chief Delegate is not available for House of Delegate duties.
+2. The Academy President will serve as the additional Academy DelegateThe additional Academy Delegate will be an elected representative serving as Academy Chief Delegate if the elected Chief Delegate is not available for House of Delegate duties.

 3. The Vice President shall serve as the Academy Alternate Delegate, serving as a